On the abelian structure of noncompetitive chemical reaction networks: Introduction

 \section{Introduction}

 Biochemical networks perform complex tasks in small volume and noisy environments, like e.g. transducing signals through signaling networks or controlling gene regulatory networks.
-Recent researches in molecular programming have explored mathematical and computational models of such complex biochemical pathways that can be mapped onto architectures which are compatible with the kind of computations that cells perform in natural environments, like for example signaling cascades, see, e.g., \cite{Hellingwerf}, where the related biochemical net is similar to a neural network (NN).
+Recent research in molecular programming has explored mathematical and computational models of such complex biochemical pathways that can be mapped onto architectures which are compatible with the kind of computations that cells perform in natural environments, like for example signaling cascades, see, e.g., \cite{Hellingwerf,Samaniego} where the related biochemical net can be expressed as feedforward phosphorylation-based perceptron.

 On the other hand, natural biochemical network dynamics are modeled using chemical reaction network theory (CRN).
-Chemical implementation of NN architectures as well as the associated learning processes have been proposed \cite{Hellingwerf,Bray,Hwa,manoj,AndersonNN}.
-We focus here on noncompetitive CRNs \cite{Vasic} that are rate independent, whose equilibria are robust to reaction rates and kinetic laws, and depend solely on the stoichiometric structure of the CRN.
+Chemical implementation of neural network (NN) architectures as well as the associated learning processes have been proposed \cite{Hellingwerf,Bray,Hwa,manoj,AndersonNN,Samaniego}.
+We focus here on noncompetitive CRNs \cite{Vasic} that are rate-independent, whose equilibria are robust to reaction rates and kinetic laws, and depend solely on the stoichiometric structure of the CRN.
 Noncompetitive CRNs can furthermore implement ReLU NN, with continuous input variables which are seen as continuous species concentrations in the CRN implementation.
 To address the complex computational tasks that cell must perform in small volumes and with low molecular counts, some works have proposed to use discrete NN models like chemical Boltzmann machines \cite{manoj,Hwa}.
-We consider here robust discrete noncompetive CRNs.
+We consider here robust discrete noncompetive CRNs.\\